 A key challenge faced by analysts and data scientists within DoD is that data resides in different places and networks, and on different platforms, which may or may not be interoperable.
 It’s therefore often the case that the full spectrum of data is not available, and the end product does not represent the full picture.
 The move to common data formats and fabrics, and the push towards artificial intelligence and machine learning readiness, make this one of the most important goals within the DoD Data Strategy.

 With Immuta, data sources are combined and connected to the end user based on their subscriptions and attributes, without the need to copy data from its current location, while being environment- and platform-agnostic.
 This means a user can query across fabrics and formats, without the need to use different machines, operating systems, or networks, all while policy is dynamically enforced on the data.
-Data tagging for interoperability also works for global policy enforcement, allowing a much more maintainable system for policy execution.
+Data tagging for interoperability also works for global data policy enforcement, allowing a much more maintainable system for policy execution.
 This shifts the goals of the organization away from finding the time and funding to make costly data migrations happen, and allows them to put their full focus on data discovery and data science operations.

 DoD Strategy Goal 7: Make Data Secure